 How to Give and Receive Feedback

 Over the past few months, I’ve learnt a lot about feedback.
-I’ve been giving lots of feedback on presentations delivered to me as part of an ongoing training programme.
+I’ve been giving a lot of feedback on presentations delivered to me as part of an ongoing training programme.

 Here are my key lessons.